carlosvin/blog-maven-plugin/README.rst

 =====================

 `Mojo <http://maven.apache.org/plugin-developers/index.html>`_
     An executable goal in Maven, e.g: `mvn your-plugin:your-mojo` will execute a maven goal `your-mojo` declared as part of `your-plugin`.

 Goal
     It matches with `Mojo <http://maven.apache.org/plugin-developers/index.html>`_ execution

 Lifecycle
     It is a well defined sequence of phases.
 Each phase consists of a sequence of goals.
-Let's see an example of lifecycle, e.g: FooLifecycle
+    Let's see an example of lifecycle, e.g: `FooLifecycle` has `clean`, `prepare` and `assemble` phases.
+Each of those phases has one of more goals.
+    FooLifecycle

+        clean
+            rmSources: a goal to remove source files
+            rmBuild: a goal to remove files in cache directory prepare
+            installDependencies: a goal to download dependencies for the project assemble
+            build: a goal to compile source files

+    To define a custom lifecycle as previous we will use previously mentioned `src/main/resources/META-INF/plexus/components.xml`.
+    Normally is enough to override `predefined lifecycles <https://maven.apache.org/ref/3.5.3/maven-core/lifecycles.html>`_, in this example we will override site lifecycle.

+    .. hint:: A more than enough introduction to Maven lifecycles at https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html

 Work in progress...